netcore/frontend-laravel-base/README.md

 Vendor libraries included by default: **bootstrap**, **jquery**, **vue**, **axios**, **lodash**.

-**If you are a front-end developer, please see "FRONTEND.md" to learn about the development workflow**
+**If you are a front-end developer, please see "For Frontend Developers" section to learn about the development workflow**

 ## Requirements
 | Engine        | Version       |